CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c2-GuestShell-Ex1.md

     csr1#
     ```

+    Dropping out of a Guest Shell Bash CLI session to access the IOS XE CLI is inconvenient.
+Once within a Guest Shell
-    Once within a Guest Shell Bash CLI session, you can access the IOS XE device CLI.
-Let's explore how in the next
-    step of this lab.
+    Bash CLI session, you can access the IOS XE device CLI.
+Let's explore how in the next step of this lab.

 #### Step 4: Running IOS XE Commands from Guest Shell

+1. Enter a Guest Shell interactive session, with the IOS XE command `guestshell run bash`, for example:

+    ```
+    csr1#guestshell run bash
+    [guestshell@guestshell ~]$
+    ```

-1. You can run IOS XE commands from the Guest Shell CLI.
-Simply precede the IOS XE command `foo` with the Guest Shell
+    You can run IOS XE commands from the Guest Shell CLI.
+Simply precede the IOS XE command `<IOS command>` with the
-command `dohost`: `dohost 'foo'`.
-For example, to display the IOS XE device interface summary, run the command
+    Guest Shell command `dohost`: `dohost '<IOS command>'`.
+For example, to display the IOS XE device interface
-`dohost 'show ip interface brief'` from the Guest Shell CLI:
+    summary, run the command `dohost 'show ip interface brief'` from the Guest Shell CLI (do not forget to include
+    the single quotes:

     ```
     [guestshell@guestshell ~]$ dohost 'show ip interface brief'